How SECURE 2.0 can help your employees save more for retirement

 Effective for transactions occurring on or after December 29, 2023

-Current law allows plan sponsors to distribute a participant’s account balance or accrued benefit if the value is less than $5,000—an amount that’s been increased to $7,000 by Section 304—and plan service providers to roll the account into a default IRA without the participant’s consent after the participant incurs a distributable event (such as severance from employment).
-Current law also requires that a notice be provided and that the participant be given an opportunity to make the affirmative election to receive the distribution.
+Current law allows plan sponsors to distribute a participant’s account balance or accrued benefit if the value is less than $5,000—an amount that’s been increased to $7,000 by Section 304—and roll the account into a default IRA without the participant’s consent after the participant incurs a distributable event (such as severance from employment).
+Participants must receive advance notice and be given an opportunity to make an affirmative election to receive the distribution or make their own rollover election.

 Section 110—treatment of student loan payments as elective deferrals for purposes of matching contributions